TOD-theses/paper-T-RACE/main.typ

   loss(a) &<-> exists A in assets: assetsNormal(A, a) < assetsReverse(A, a)\
 $

-Continuing the previous example of Ether to USDT token conversion, we would have $gain(a) = top$, as $a$ makes more USDT in the normal scenario than in the reverse scenario, and $loss(a) = bot$, as neither for Ether, nor for USDT $a$ has less assets in the normal scenario than in the reverse scenario.
+Continuing the previous example of Ether to USDT token conversion, we would have $gain(a) = top$, as $a$ makes more USDT in the normal scenario than in the reverse scenario, and $loss(a) = bot$, as neither for Ether, nor for USDT $a$ has fewer assets in the normal scenario than in the reverse scenario.

 However, we also need to consider the case, where both $gain(a)$ and $loss(a)$ are true.
 For instance, maybe the attacker gains more tokens but also pays more Ether in the normal scenario.
 It is not trivial to measure arbitrary tokens in Ether, therefore we cannot determine if the lost Ether outweighs the gained tokens.
 To avoid such cases, we introduce following two predicates: